zzzprojects/docs/dapper-plus.net/pages/documentations/bulk-extensions-methods.md

 - [BulkMerge](/bulk-merge): This method is an **UPSERT** operation.
 It will **UPDATE** existing rows and **INSERT** non-existing rows in bulk.
 - [BulkSynchronize](/bulk-synchronize): This method is like a **MIRROR** operation; your table becomes exactly like your datasource.
 In other words, it will **UPDATE** existing rows, **INSERT** non-existing rows, and **DELETE** rows that are not in your datasource.

+Our library not only inserts very fast, but you will also see similar performance gains for deleting, updating, and merging (upsert).
+Additionally, you'll be able to **code more efficiently**.

 Let's now see how simple it is to use these bulk extension methods.
 Let's assume we receive data from an external system that provides a list of customers with their new orders and order items.

 - Since customers might already exist, we will use the [BulkMerge](/bulk-merge) method.